treenq/treenq/README.md

 ⭐ **Enjoying Treenq?**
 Support the project by giving it a star on GitHub!
 Your support helps us grow!

+### How to contribute

+📢 **Want to contribute?**
+We welcome all contributions!
+Before submitting code, please open an issue to discuss your changes.

 ### How to run

 - Install [Go](https://go.dev/doc/install)